PHOTO SHOOT PREPARATION GUIDE

 Other areas to look at before the shoot is your nose and ear hair, ensure your eyebrows look like you, and if you have a unibrow, unless it’s your look, get it taken care of a few days before the photoshoot.

 SOME FINAL PREPARATION TIPS

 Layout the outfits you are bringing to the photoshoot the day before to minimize the stress of getting ready.

-If you have a specific type of music you would like playing during the photoshoot, let me know or bring it with you.
-I usually play soft music, but we can also mix it up if you let me know.
+If you want to play a specific type of music during the photo shoot, let me know or bring it with you.
+I usually play soft music, but we can mix it up if you let me know.